codesxt/flutter_background_fetch/README.md

 ### iOS

 #### New `BGTaskScheduler` API for iOS 13+
+- The old command *Debug->Simulate Background Fetch* no longer works with new `BGTaskSCheduler` API:
 - See Apple docs [Starting and Terminating Tasks During Development](https://developer.apple.com/documentation/backgroundtasks/starting_and_terminating_tasks_during_development?language=objc)
 - After running your app in XCode, Click the `[||]` button to initiate a *Breakpoint*.